 Background: The Arizona Child Support Guidelines Follow the “Income Shares Model”.
 Such is based upon extensive research regarding the approximate amounts which would have been spent on the children if the parents and children were living together.
 Each parent contributes his / her proportionate share of the total child support amount as described previously.

 Author’s Note: The Child Support Guidelines are not perfect for the reason that every situation is different.
 The guidelines are intended to provide some uniformity, however.
-The Guidelines do allow for deviations to the guidelines child support amount in some circumstances, however, the different judges are not consistent with one another regarding the circumstances that they feel warrant a deviation.
+The Guidelines do allow for deviations to the guidelines child support amount in some circumstances, however, different judges are often not consistent with one another regarding the circumstances that they feel warrant a deviation.

 Section 2 – “Premises”

 Child Support obligations have priority over all other financial obligations.
 The existence of other financial commitments and debts is generally not a reason for the failure to pay child support, or for a deviation from the guidelines.

 Author’s Note: If your income changes or the other party’s income changes, or if other circumstances change, you will need to file a modification proceeding.
 We recommend contacting a child support modifications lawyer for counsel.
 You cannot just reduce your child support without a Court order.
 For example, if one of the children graduates, that does not mean that you can reduce your child support without a court order.
 Even if the other party agrees to a reduction, such should be confirmed in writing and stipulated to pursuant to a formal court order.
 Otherwise, you may have a very unpleasant shock later when the other parent asks for substantial child support arrears that you thought you did not have to pay.

 Section 3 – “Presumption”